dxjoshi/java_interview_prep/resources/java/notes.md

         java.lang.OutOfMemoryError: Unable to create new native thread — indicates that JVM native code can no longer create a new native thread from the underlying operating system because so many threads have been already created and they consume all the available memory for the JVM java.lang.OutOfMemoryError: request size bytes for reason — indicates that swap memory space is fully consumed by application java.lang.OutOfMemoryError: Requested array size exceeds VM limit– indicates that our application uses an array size more than the allowed size for the underlying platform

-Starting with Java 8, the Metaspace replaces the PermGen.
-PermGen (Permanent Generation) is a special heap space separated from the main memory heap.
+6. **PermGen (Permanent Generation)** is a special heap space separated from the main memory heap.
 It contains data about bytecode(class and method objects), names, and JIT information.
-With its limited memory size, PermGen is involved in generating the famous OutOfMemoryError.
+With its limited memory size, PermGen is generates OutOfMemoryError.
 Simply put, the class loaders weren't garbage collected properly and, as a result, generated a memory leak.

         -XX:PermSize=[size] is the initial or minimum size of the PermGen space
         -XX:MaxPermSize=[size] is the maximum size
+7. **Metaspace** is used to store the metadata about your loaded classes in the JVM.
+It is a native memory region(NOT part of heap) that grows automatically by default, and JVM reduces the chance to get the OutOfMemory error.
+We also have new flags to tune the memory:

+        - MetaspaceSize and MaxMetaspaceSize – we can set the Metaspace upper bounds.
+        - MinMetaspaceFreeRatio – is the minimum percentage of class metadata capacity free after garbage collection
+        - MaxMetaspaceFreeRatio – is the maximum percentage of class metadata capacity free after a garbage collection to avoid a reduction in the amount of space
+8. Starting with Java 8, the **Metaspace replaces the PermGen**.

 **JVM has five types of GC implementations:**
 1. **Serial Garbage Collector:**  This is the simplest GC implementation, as it basically works with a single thread.